Milk Requirements in the Child Nutrition Programs

 Requirements for Types of Milks Offered

-Program operators must offer students pasteurized, fluid types of milk that meet state and local standards and contain vitamins A and D at levels specified by the Food and Drug Administration.
+Program operators must offer children pasteurized, fluid types of milk that meet state and local standards and contain vitamins A and D at levels specified by the Food and Drug Administration.
+The following regulations should be noted:

 - All milk must be fat-free or low-fat (1 percent).
 Milk with higher fat content is not allowed.

-- Fat-free fluid milk (can be flavored or unflavored) and/or
+- Fat-free fluid milk can be flavored or unflavored.

-- Low-fat (1 percent) fluid milk must be unflavored.
+- Low-fat (1 percent) fluid milk can be flavored or unflavored.

-Program operators have the option, but are not required to, offer students the following fluid milk options as long as they adhere to the requirements above:
+Program operators have the option, but are not required to, offer children the following fluid milk options as long as they adhere to state and federal requirements:

 - Low-fat (1 percent) or fat-free, lactose-free, and reduced-lactose fluid milk